 Step 3: Bake the cupcakes

-Using a large cookie scoop, portion about ¼ cup of the batter into the wells of a standard muffin pan sprayed with baking spray or lined with cupcake liners, filling each well ⅔ full.
+Using an extra large cookie scoop, portion about ¼ cup of the batter into the wells of a standard muffin pan sprayed with baking spray or lined with cupcake liners, filling each well ⅔ full.
 Tap the pan on the counter a couple of times to shake out any bubbles.

 Questions asked and answered